nayeonshin/lowdb-basics/README.md

 # lowdb Basics

-Learning lowdb in Vanilla JS and NodeJS
+Learning the basics of lowdb in Vanilla JS and NodeJS